edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 When restoring a backup set that contains data from some leaf partitions of a partitioned tables, the partitioned table is restored along with the data for the leaf partitions.
 For example, you create a backup with the `gpbackup` option `--include-table-file` and the text file lists some leaf partitions of a partitioned table.
 Restoring the backup creates the partitioned table and restores the data only for the leaf partitions listed in the file.

 By default, only database objects in the backup set are restored.
-Cloudberry Database system objects are automatically included in a `gpbackup` backup set, but these objects are only restored if you include the `--with-globals` option to `gprestore`.
+Apache Cloudberry system objects are automatically included in a `gpbackup` backup set, but these objects are only restored if you include the `--with-globals` option to `gprestore`.

 During a restore operation, automatic updating of table statistics is deactivated for the tables being restored.
 If you backed up query plan statistics using the `--with-stats` option, you can restore those statistics by providing `--with-stats` to `gprestore`.
 If you did not use `--with-stats` during a backup, or you want to collect current statistics during the restore operation, you can use the `--run-analyze` option to run `ANALYZE` on the restored tables.